 - Exposure to tobacco smoke.
 The most significant risk factor for COPD is long-term cigarette smoking.
 The more years you smoke and the more packs you smoke, the greater your risk.
 Pipe smokers, cigar smokers and marijuana smokers also may be at risk, as well as people exposed to large amounts of secondhand smoke.

-- People with asthma who smoke.
-The combination of asthma, a chronic inflammatory airway disease, and smoking increases the risk of COPD even more.
+- People with asthma.
+Asthma, a chronic inflammatory airway disease, may be a risk factor for developing COPD.
+The combination of asthma and smoking increases the risk of COPD even more.

 - Occupational exposure to dusts and chemicals.
 Long-term exposure to chemical fumes, vapors and dusts in the workplace can irritate and inflame your lungs.